Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_lindsey.md

     - Since I really don't know much about Japanese or how it works, I'm afraid I can't offer much in way of improvements at this stage.
 Looking at Juan said, I agree with what he said, but I'd be lying if I said I came up with it myself.
 - **What I learned**
     - I learned about Japanese!
 I had no idea what Katakana was, so that was really interesting to me.
 You also handled your data and null values using things I hadn't used before, so it was cool to see that being implemented.
 I also learned a lot from your data-cleaning process.
 Although our two processes will invariably differ exponentially, it was interesting to see how you did it.

+*Re: Kiara (4/1/2020) - Glad you learned about Japanese!
+It's a very interesting language, and a difficult language to read thanks to how the Japanese borrowed a lot of Chinese characters into their language.
+Appreciate your honesty about not knowing much; there's a lot to know.
+Maybe I'll provide some more context in my README to accomodate for that?
+Katakana is super cool!
+It's really neat to investigate how non-Roman languages handle foreign words like this, similar to the way we write foreign words in Italics.*